arterys/inference-sdk/README.md

 }
 ```

-##### 3D Segmentation masks
+##### Segmentation masks

-For a 3D segmentation producing model, the output is expected to be:
+For a segmentation producing model, the output is expected to be:

 * A single JSON object that describes all the segmentations produced
-* One or more binary files that contains each segmentation as a probability mask
+* One or more binary files that contains each segmentation mask

 A sample output of the JSON looks like this: